Accelerating Robotic Reinforcement Learning with Agent Guidance: Introduction

 To overcome the limitations depicted in Figure \ref{fig:apgs}, we need guidance that does not depend on human labor.
 We propose using multimodal agents.
 These agents can be viewed as semantic world models, injecting intrinsic value priors derived from internet-scale pretraining into the robotic system beyond offering scalable supervision.
 The agents can use tools to apply this knowledge.
-By calling algorithms for spatial geometry and retrieving knowledge, the agents can identify task-relevant regions, thus pruning the search space.
+By calling algorithms for visual grounding and spatial calculation, the agents can identify task-relevant regions, thus pruning the search space.
 In this work, we present \textbf{Agent-guided Policy Search (AGPS)}, a framework that uses these capabilities to automate robot training.
 To bridge the frequency gap between high-speed RL interactions and low-frequency agent reasoning, we incorporate FLOAT \cite{yu2025armada}, an online failure detector.
 FLOAT monitors the policy’s behavior in real-time and triggers the agent only when distribution drift occurs.
-Upon activation, the agent uses tools to provide supervision in two ways: (1) Action Guidance, which generates correct waypoints to recover from failures, and (2) Exploration Pruning, which defines explicit 3D spatial constraints to mask out task-irrelevant states.
+Upon activation, the agent uses tools to provide supervision in two ways: (1) Action Guidance, which generates correct waypoints to recover from failure states, and (2) Exploration Pruning, which defines 3D spatial constraints to mask out task-irrelevant states.

-We evaluate AGPS on two challenging real-world manipulation tasks spanning distinct physical properties: USB insertion, which demands high-precision control for rigid body assembly, and Chinese knot hanging, which requires intricate interaction with deformable linear objects.
-Across both domains, our results demonstrate that AGPS outperforms the HIL methods in sample efficiency with zero human intervention.
-In summary, this work makes two main contributions. \textbf{First,} we propose AGPS, a framework that automates RL supervision by integrating a multimodal agent with the FLOAT trigger mechanism to balance inference cost and sample efficiency. \textbf{Second,} we demonstrate that AGPS significantly outperforms baselines without human in the loop through real-world experiments.
+We evaluate AGPS on three challenging real-world manipulation tasks spanning distinct physical properties: USB insertion, which demands high-precision control for rigid body assembly, and Chinese knot hanging, which requires intricate interaction with deformable linear objects, and towel folding, which involves the complex manipulation of high-dimensional, deformable surfaces.
+Our results demonstrate that AGPS outperforms the HIL methods in sample efficiency with zero human intervention.
+In summary, this work makes two main contributions. \textbf{First,} we propose AGPS, a framework that automates RL supervision by integrating a multimodal agent with the FLOAT trigger mechanism to reduce the inference cost. \textbf{Second,} we demonstrate that AGPS significantly outperforms baselines without human in the loop through real-world experiments.